epfl-dlab/GoogleTrendsAnchorBank/README.md

 - "sleep": how many secons to wait between PyTrends API queries.
 For more details see https://arxiv.org/pdf/2007.13861.pdf.

-### ptrends.config
+### PTRENDS
-Contains the following evaluable dictionary:
+Contains the following parameters:
 - "timeframe": in which timeframe to collect data.
 - "geo": which location to query.
 For more details see https://pypi.org/project/pytrends/.

 ## How to use the GTAB class:
-First input your preferred settings in the config files and then initialize the GTAB class by calling:
+First input your preferred settings in the config files, add your preferred keywords in the anchor_candidate_list.txt (one per line) and then initialize the GTAB class by calling:

 ~~~python
 from gtab import GTAB